How to measure AI performance

 Tip #5: Keep comprehensive records of AI performance, changes, and updates

-Document any changes to models, training data, or configurations made over time, to observe how the AI has evolved and the impact of specific changes.
-As a result, it’ll become easier to address problems, track AI performance, and make better decisions about future improvements and updates.
+Document changes to models, training data, and configurations over time to track how the AI evolves and assess the impact of specific adjustments.
+This practice improves issue resolution, enables consistent performance tracking, and supports more informed decisions around future enhancements and updates.

-Neontri’s recommendation: Use tools like version control and structured changelogs.
-It will make it easier to understand what was done, why it mattered, and how it affected performance.
+Neontri’s recommendation: Use tools such as version control and structured changelogs to clearly document what changes were made, why they were important, and how they impacted performance.

 Tip #6: Update AI metrics